Nitrates and Phosphates and Algae, Oh My!

 - Prepare a "Control" container and a "+ Nutrients" container for your algae samples.

-- Label one container with your group number and the word "Control".
-Label the other container "+ Nutrients".
+- Label one container with the word "Control".
+Label the other container with "+ Nutrients".
+Then, label both containers with your group number.

 - Add an equal amount of water to each container.